pcxod/FragmentDB/FragmentDB.md

 replace atoms of a disordered structure just solved using SHELXT.
 It will not delete atoms in different PARTs than PART 0.

+##No Restraints
+No restraints will be applied to the fitting fragment.

+##Rigid group
+Keeps the fitted fragment rigid during refinement.

 #Results
 #Results